Ravenkao/LINE_Chatbot/README.md

-# Chatbot for Toronto Travel Community
+# Chatbot for Toronto Young Professionals Community
 This community was created to bring together young people in Toronto to network, travel, and make friends, with no restrictions on nationality or background.

 - User Size: 50+ (2024)